yst138451/10ff-realtime-counters/README.md

+# Unofficial realtime WPM counter for 10FF

-# Is self-contained script for producing additional functionalities on 10FF
+This is a self-contained script for "injecting" additional functionalities, and all about improved typing experience on 10FF.